jfuruness/lib_youtube_cd_burner/README.md

 Q: Why does the CD not burn fast?

 A: Because the CD does not burn well if it burns fast and this is designed for people with old crappy stereos that do not have good error correction

+Q: Why does the flask app have to be in the top directory?

+A: Because the flask naming scheme sucks, and it literally does not work in any way anywhere else no matter what I do.
+Or at least I should say, it cannot be dynamically installed and run anywhere if you do that.